 Condition

-State (State) is one of the blocks of a finite automaton (CA).
-Within the block, actions describing the behaviour of the system in this state are defined as program code in Julia, transition graph or a nested CA and can be configured using operator groups.
+State (State) — this is one of the blocks of a finite state machine (SC).
+The block contains actions describing the behavior of the system in this state in the form of a program code based on Julia, transition graph or nested KA and can be configured using groups of operators.

-The state blocks obey logic of CA operation:
+The state blocks obey the logic of the spacecraft:

 -

-In a KA model, one or more states may be active at any given time, if a state hierarchy is used.
-In this case, the states from the most nested state to its outermost parent state are active (see State machine hierarchy);
+In the spacecraft model, one or more states can be active at any given time if a hierarchy of states is used.
+In this case, the states from the most nested to its outermost parent state are active (for more information, see Hierarchy of the state machine);

 -

-A state is activated if the condition for a transition to it is met.
-If a state is the only one in the model or the only one among nested states, it can be activated without an incoming transition.
+The state is activated if the condition for switching to it is met.
+If the state is the only one in the model or the only one among the nested states, then it can be activated without an incoming transition.

 ---|---|